 In addition to watercraft inspections, MPRB also implemented the following the following actions to prevent the spread of AIS:

-- Increasing AIS education and outreach efforts
+- AIS education and outreach efforts

-- Improving lake usage data collection
+- Lake usage data collection at the launches

 - Developing an AIS Rapid Response Plan for future Board adoption

 Park Board staff will continue to evaluate and improve its AIS prevention program from year to year.
 AIS Inspectors will be collecting data during inspections to continue to help inform decisions about future efforts.